Caucus FAQs

 The Caucus is responsible for identifying, interviewing, and endorsing the most qualified candidates for each vacant seat on the 109 Board of Education, in addition to supporting the endorsed candidates during the election.

 Caucus members accomplish this mainly through meetings over the Caucus session, generally five times, over a 15-month period that starts in February of even-numbered years before an election year.
-Meetings are held in the evenings during the workweek.
+Meetings are held in the evenings during the workweek or on weekends.

 Who can join the Caucus?